Azure/data-api-builder/docs/design/dab-configure.md

 2. runtime: Configures the runtime settings for REST, GraphQL, and host settings.
 3. entities: Entity related information.

-`dab configure` is only for updating `data-source` and `runtime` section of the config.
+`dab configure` is only for updating `data-source` and `runtime` sections of the config.
 For `entites` section we already have `dab update` command.

 #### Naming the option

 1. Identify the section to configure. `data-source` or `runtime`.
-2. Indentity the property in that section to update.
+2. Identity the property in that section to update.
 3. '.' is used for nesting.

 Example: